 Parents must have a good reason why child support payments should be increased or decreased after a finalized order.
 If a there is a substantial and continuing change in financial circumstances OR if there is a 20% difference in the presumed child support amount, then said parent can ask the court to modify child support payments.
 Missouri courts tend to only deviate from guidelines when a parent experiences a significant change that has a direct impact on his or her ability to make payments.
 Moreover, the court must make a factual finding that the presumed child support amount is "unjust and inappropriate" under the circumstances.

 One of the most common and compelling reasons for modifying an agreement is the loss of employment.
 However, unemployment alone may not always be enough to alter a child support agreement.
 The court will review all financial resources, including contributions from another spouse or partner or earning capacity (based on education, skills, employment opportunities, job history, etc.) when determining whether or not to alter a child support order.

 Missouri Family Law Attorney

 Child support orders are highly individualized and vary based on the circumstances of each case.
-Child Support attorney Joshua Wilson at The Joshua Wilson Law Firm has extensive knowledge of the complex nature of child support cases.
+Child Support attorneys at The Higher Level Legal Law Firm have extensive knowledge of the complex nature of child support cases.
 His main priority is to ensure the court's determination reflects your contributions as a parent.
 But more importantly, we wish to ensure your order is finalized with the best interests of your child in mind.
 Your children should not have to suffer the financial repercussions of your divorce or separation.
 Contact us today at (816) 331-9968 for a consultation.